 TBH in Indian groom jewellery the most neglected accessory is the bracelet.
-But a hand sculpted, customised bracelet can go a long way in perking up the OOTD for the groom.
+But a hand-sculpted, a customised bracelet can go a long way in perking up the OOTD for the groom.
 Crafted in solid gold with monograms, religious symbols or other traditional motifs, a cuff bracelet adds glamour to every groom’s attire.

 For a more festive look, grooms can wear bracelets studded with precious gemstones as well.
-For a more minimalistic and traditional look, a well crafted kada can work wonders.
-A solid gold or silver kada apart, the stylish groom can experiment with rose gold or alloys with an antique kada as well.
+For a more minimalistic and traditional look, a well-crafted Kada can work wonders.
+Solid gold or silver Kada apart, the stylish groom can experiment with rose gold or alloys with an antique Kada as well.

 Mojris for the Groom